What is ‘Theory of Change’ and Why is it Important to Sustainability and Impact Initiatives?

 There are a wide variety of related terms to describe the tools that are used at this stage.
 These include Program or Initiative Roadmaps, Outcome Maps, Concept(ual) Maps, Logical Frameworks or LogFrames, Theory of Cause, and Theory of Action, among others.

-Many of our clients, as well as sustainability leaders we meet with regularly at our roundtable series are working from published 2030 Roadmaps already.
+Many of our clients, as well as sustainability leaders we meet with regularly are working from published 2030 Roadmaps already.
 Although there are distinctions between each of these tools, in general they are mechanisms for articulating and depicting a program’s desired outcomes and rationale for achieving them.
 In this way, they can be viewed as tools that are consistent with, or at least complementary to, a theory of change, the logic of which should be mapped alongside planned activities.

 This is often done through a process of backwards mapping, first focusing on the end results, and then working backwards to describe how one is supposed to get to those results.
 This is a deeper dive than strategies to attain goals; rather, it includes identifying the intermediate outcomes or outputs needed to reach the desired impact (and these should be specific, measurable, and achievable), and articulating what change agents should do to try to achieve change, and what they might need to know to ensure change happens in their unique context.